NuGet/docs.microsoft.com-nuget/docs/nuget-org/package-readme-on-nuget-org.md

 Keep in mind, high quality readmes can come in a wide variety of formats, shapes, and sizes!
 If you already have a package available on NuGet.org, chances are that you already have a `readme.md` or other documentation file in your repository that would be a great addition to your NuGet.org details page.

+> [!Note]
+> Read through our [blog on writing a high-quality README](https://devblogs.microsoft.com/nuget/write-a-high-quality-readme-for-nuget-packages/) for some best practices.

 ## Preview your readme

 To preview your readme file before it's live on NuGet.org, upload your package using the [Upload Package web portal on NuGet.org](/nuget/nuget-org/publish-a-package#web-portal-use-the-upload-package-tab-on-nugetorg) and scroll down to the "Readme File" section of the metadata preview.
 It should look something like this: